Safe (TV series)

-Safe (titled onscreen as Harlan Coben's Safe) is a British drama thriller television miniseries created by crime author Harlan Coben and written primarily by screenwriter Danny Brocklehurst.
+Safe (titled onscreen as Harlan Coben's Safe) is a drama thriller television miniseries created by crime author Harlan Coben and written by Danny Brocklehurst, Mick Ford, Alex Ganley, and Karla Crome.
+The series stars Michael C. Hall, Amanda Abbington, Audrey Fleurot, Marc Warren and Hannah Arterton.

 Set in England, the series is a production by Canal+, with C8 airing the show in France, and Netflix streaming the show internationally outside France.
 The series began filming in Manchester, Liverpool, and Cheshire in July 2017.
 It consists of eight episodes that premiered in 190 countries on 10 May 2018.
 The series' theme song is "Glitter and Gold" by Barns Courtney.

 Plot

-Safe focuses on Briton Tom Delaney (Hall), a paediatric surgeon and widowed father of two teen daughters.
-He is struggling to connect with his daughters as they still grieve the loss of his wife from cancer one year prior.
-After his 16-year-old daughter Jenny goes missing, Tom uncovers a web of secrets as he frantically searches for her.
+Safe focuses on Briton Tom Delaney (Michael C. Hall), a paediatric surgeon and widowed father of two teen daughters.
+He is struggling to connect with his daughters as they still grieve the loss of his wife, Rachel (Katy Carmichael) from cancer one year prior.
+After his 16-year-old daughter, Jenny (Amy James-Kelly) goes missing, Tom uncovers a web of secrets as he frantically searches for her.